andresilveiras/pilot-appium-graphwalker/README.md

 The test can be done both on a physical device and one emulated by Android Studio

-In the case of the physical device:
+In the case of using physical device:

 - Unlock developer mode on the device (research how to do it on the device you have, it may vary from model to model)
 - Enable DEBUG mode in the developer options